vuongducphuong/documentation/content/applications/productivity/calendar/outlook.rst

 Register the application with Microsoft Azure
 =============================================

-To sync the Outlook Calendar with Odoo's Calendar, a Microsoft Azure account is needed.
+To sync the Outlook Calendar with Leansoft's Calendar, a Microsoft Azure account is needed.
 Creating an account is free for users who have never tried or paid for Azure.
 For more information, `click here
 <https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F>`_.